Abasiophilia (Braces & Mobility Aids)

 Overview

-Abasiophilia is a paraphilic sexual interest in people who use mobility-impairing devices (leg braces, orthopaedic casts, calipers, or wheelchairs) and in the altered gait or restricted movement that accompanies them.
-It is one of the named "devotee" attractions, a cluster of interests oriented toward physical disability and assistive equipment.
-The focus may rest on the apparatus itself, on the impaired mobility, or on both together.
-This article traces where the term came from, how the interest is understood clinically, and what little is documented about its prevalence.
+Abasiophilia is a paraphilic sexual attraction to people who use mobility-impairing devices (leg braces, orthopaedic casts, calipers, or wheelchairs) and to the altered gait or restricted movement that accompanies them.
+Sometimes called a braces fetish or an orthopaedic devotee interest, it is one of the named "devotee" attractions: a cluster of erotic interests oriented toward physical disability and assistive equipment.
+The focus may rest on the apparatus, on the impaired mobility, or on both together.
+This article covers where the term came from, how the interest sits in clinical taxonomy, and how thin the evidence base really is.

 History & origins